Kuuuube/Circular_Area/wiki/dev_docs.md

 There are three main parts of Circular Control Panel:

--[**Truncation**](https://github.com/Kuuuube/Circular_Area/blob/main/wiki/dev_docs.md#truncation) changes the distortion by scaling the input smaller, applying the mapping, and scaling it back up.
+- [**Truncation**](https://github.com/Kuuuube/Circular_Area/blob/main/wiki/dev_docs.md#truncation) changes the distortion by scaling the input smaller, applying the mapping, and scaling it back up.

--[**Quadrant Disabling**](https://github.com/Kuuuube/Circular_Area/blob/main/wiki/dev_docs.md#quadrant-disabling) disables a mapping for a quadrant of input and reports the raw input back instead of applying the mapping.
+- [**Quadrant Disabling**](https://github.com/Kuuuube/Circular_Area/blob/main/wiki/dev_docs.md#quadrant-disabling) disables a mapping for a quadrant of input and reports the raw input back instead of applying the mapping.

--[**Expand Disabling**](https://github.com/Kuuuube/Circular_Area/blob/main/wiki/dev_docs.md#expand-disabling) disables [Expand](https://github.com/Kuuuube/Circular_Area/blob/main/wiki/dev_docs.md#expand-inverse-mappings-only) either when a quadrant is disabled or when a quadrant is not disabled.
+- [**Expand Disabling**](https://github.com/Kuuuube/Circular_Area/blob/main/wiki/dev_docs.md#expand-disabling) disables [Expand](https://github.com/Kuuuube/Circular_Area/blob/main/wiki/dev_docs.md#expand-inverse-mappings-only) either when a quadrant is disabled or when a quadrant is not disabled.

 ## Truncation